zybqw/zybqw/README.md

 I'm from Gansu Province, China,

-and I'm I'm a ninth grader, studying at Beijing Normal University Qingyang Affiliated School 🏫.
+and I'm a ninth grader, studying at Beijing Normal University Qingyang Affiliated School 🏫.

 I can use Python 🐍 and Markdown, although I haven't mastered them completely.